 It’s always quite busy in front of The Night Watch, so you don’t have to stay there for too long.
-Look at the painting and it’s size.
+Look at the painting, and it’s the size.
 Could you fit it at the wall in your living room?
-It’s much bigger then the other paintings in the Gallery of Honour.
+It’s much bigger than the other paintings in the Gallery of Honour.
 What could be the reason for it?
 Maybe a number of people on it?
-Or could it be it was a very important painting?
+Or could it be it was an essential painting?
 There are mostly men on it, but try to find a little girl and a dog on a painting, as well.

 *Short break: Turn to the right here and go to the next room.
 You’ll find some benches there.
-Take a short break and look at the interesting ceiling of that room while relaxing a bit.
-You can perhaps have that stroopwafel, you’ve seen on one of the paintings a few minutes ago.
+Take a short break and look at the exciting ceiling of that room while relaxing a bit.
+You can perhaps have that stroopwafel, you saw on one of the paintings a few minutes ago.

-After a short break continue your walk through the galleries on the Second Floor.
+After a short break, continues your walk through the galleries on the Second Floor.

 #9 – Model of the William Rex – 2 min

-As soon as you’re going to enter the next room you’ll see an impressive exhibit – a large wooden ship model.
+As soon as you’re going to enter the next room, you’ll see an impressive exhibit – a large wooden ship model.
 It was built in a dockyard where real warships were built during the 17th Century.
 Imagine those long journeys people were going to and how they were travelling before a plane was invented.
-It would took around one year to get from the Netherlands to Indonesia on one of those ships.
+It would take around one year to get from the Netherlands to Indonesia on one of those ships.
 Quite a long journey, right?
-The ship had many cannons on it because they had to protect a very expensive cargo they were transporting.
+The ship had many cannons on it because they had to protect a precious cargo they were transporting.